Kerry Carpenter Player Props: Tigers vs. Padres

-The Detroit Tigers and Kerry Carpenter, who went 0-for-4 last time in action, take on Seth Lugo and the San Diego Padres at Comerica Park, Friday at 6:40 PM ET.
+After going 0-for-3 in his most recent game, Kerry Carpenter and the Detroit Tigers take on the San Diego Padres at 6:10 PM ET on Saturday.

-He had a hitless showing in his previous game (0-for-4) against the Royals.
+He had a hitless performance in his last game (0-for-3) against the Padres.

 Kerry Carpenter Game Info & Props vs. the Padres